The Who, What, and How of Creative Marketing

 The Creative Director

 Overseeing all of this is a creative director.
-She sets the tone and pace of the project, ensuring an adequate balance between care and efficiency.
-It is her job to ensure the integrity of the project and protect the funnel that focuses the project to a consumable end.
+He or she sets the tone and pace of the project, ensuring an adequate balance between care and efficiency.
+It is their job to ensure the integrity of the project and protect the funnel that focuses the project to a consumable end.
 That funnel starts with raw data, and typically a lot of it.
 It is then analyzed and interpreted into a cohesive storyline.
 The creative director needs to be found in both qualitative and quantitative analysis to ensure that this transition happens without losing the meaning of the data.

 The story is then focused into a market touch point: a specific, functional design that makes sense given the limitations or opportunities of the channel being used.